Here's my connection with Saudi Arabia. |

 Oh, dear, how little I knew.

-A few months later, my neighbors called saying the garbage was piling
+Not long after, my neighbors called saying the garbage was piling

 up on the street.
 The city garbage and recycle department said they'd